chessworld/oebsp-reference-server/README.md

 and a preview of the current board.
 At the bottom there is a legend of the available keyboard shortcuts.

+### Using a custom configuration

+You can provide a custom configuration JSON file to configure more complex situations such as multiple boards or different start positions.
+See the `config` path for examples of custom configurations.

+To use a custom config, provide the path to the config file as the first argument when launching the server.

 ### Keyboard shortcuts

 The user interface is manipulated entirely with the keyboard.
 The following actions